lwa-project/commissioning/TBF/Calibration/README.md

 estimateSEFD.py
 ---------------
-Given an SSMIF and a collection of TBF files, use the SoftwareDP to form beams at the transit point of a source and estimate the system equivalent flux density (SEFD) and pointing error.
+Given an SSMIF and a collection of TBF files, use phase-and-sum beamforming to make a basket weave scan across a source to estimate the system equivalent flux density (SEFD) and pointing error.

 fitEstimatedSEFD.py
 -------------------